ajzawawi/pipeline_agent/minio.md

 Bitnami provides a production-ready **Helm chart** that simplifies deploying MinIO on Kubernetes or OpenShift.
 This document explains the configurable fields in the chart’s `values.yaml` file.

+## How We Use MinIO

+In our environment, MinIO plays a strategic role as the **object storage backbone** for our data platform.
+We use it in the following ways:

+### 1. Alternative to HDFS
+MinIO replaces **HDFS (Hadoop Distributed File System)** in our pipelines.
+- Traditional HDFS is tightly coupled with Hadoop clusters, which can create scaling and operational challenges.
+- MinIO, being **S3-compatible and Kubernetes-native**, integrates seamlessly with Spark, Flink, and other data processing engines.
+- This allows us to **decouple storage from compute**, enabling elastic scaling and simpler lifecycle management.
+- Object storage also provides a **cloud-native abstraction** that works across on-prem and cloud deployments, reducing vendor lock-in.

+By adopting MinIO, we maintain **HDFS-like semantics** (large-scale distributed file storage) but with **greater flexibility** and **modern tooling**.

+### 2. Dropzone for File Ingestion
+We also use MinIO as a **dropzone** for incoming files.
+- Teams and external systems can write raw data files directly into MinIO buckets.
+- These files act as the **staging layer** for downstream ingestion into Spark pipelines, ETL jobs, or archival processes.
+- The S3 API makes it easy to integrate with existing tools, scripts, and SDKs.
+- Using MinIO buckets as a dropzone ensures that **data is captured reliably** before further processing, with optional **lifecycle policies** for archiving or cleanup.

+This dropzone pattern helps enforce **data governance**: all raw inputs flow through a **single, auditable storage layer** before being transformed or consumed.

+---

+> Together, these patterns position MinIO as the **core storage service** in our platform: both a **scalable alternative to HDFS** and a **durable landing zone** for incoming data.

 ---

 ## A. Common Chart Parameters